milangupta4/vdocipher-php/README.md

 In `index.php` user has to only send video ID as argument to vdo_embed_code

-In `vdo_embed_code.php` user has to configure the client secret key.
+In `vdo_embed.php` user has to configure the client secret key.
 The time-to-live parameter is set to 300s here.

 The idea of this file is to create a single embed code, as given in index.php, which user can use as part of their PHP view.